ghdl/ghdl/doc/appendix/Meta.rst

 Guidelines to edit section 'Building'
 *************************************

-I prefer a text block, which explains how a compilation works, what I can configure for that backend, etc. After that, I prefer a code block with e.g. bash instructions on how to compile a backend.
+We prefer a text block, which explains how a compilation works, what we can configure for that backend, etc. After that, we prefer a code block with e.g. bash instructions on how to compile a backend.
 A list of instructions with embedded bash lines is not helpful.
 An experienced, as well as novice user, would like to copy a set of instructions into the shell.
 But it should be stated what these instructions will do.
 Complex flows like for GCC, can be split into multiple shell code blocks.
-Moreover, I find it essential to demonstrate when and where to change directories.
+Moreover, we find it essential to demonstrate when and where to change directories.

 We would like to see a list like: